 Ingredients

-- olive oil
+- olive oil - For frying.

-- white or yellow onion
+- yellow onion - Or white onion.

-- Italian sausages - casings removed
+- Italian sausages - You will need to remove the casings from the sausages.

-- optional garnishes: pink Himalayan salt and fresh parsley
+- optional garnishes - Pink Himalayan salt and fresh parsley.

 How to Make it